About the disease

 Frequently Asked Questions

-International Cat Care run some “negative genetic registers” and the GCCF run some “active registers”.
-For cats to be placed on these registers the sample (mouth swab or blood sample) MUST be taken by a vet who confirms the cat’s identity using its microchip number.
+Yes it can!
+For cats to be placed on the negative register with organisations such as ICC or GCCF the sample (mouth swab or blood sample) MUST be taken by a vet who confirms the cat’s identity using its microchip number.
 The microchip number must be written on the submission form AND sample.

 We have a dedicated submission form for this purpose, which both the owner and vet must complete.
-The certificate will state that the cat’s identity was confirmed by a vet and you can use this to register the cat with the ICC negative or GCCF active registers.
+Our result certificate will state that the cat’s identity was confirmed by a vet and you can use this to register the cat on the ICC negative register.

-If a breeder DOES NOT want their cat to go on these registers then they can take a mouth swab and submit it directly to the lab.
+If you DO NOT want your cat to go on these registers then you can take a mouth swab and submit it directly to the lab.

 Click here to download -